emilyvhs/creativity-map-laravel/README.md

 2. Creative activity/group leaders who would like to broaden their reach to attract new members through submitting simple directory-style data rather than set up and maintain an additional digital profile/platform

-3. Organisers and advocates for widening access to creative participation who would like to gather data on existing availability/types of local creative actities
+3. Organisers and advocates for widening access to creative participation who would like to gather data on existing availability/types of local creative activities

 This project is currently in-progress.